MacBook stuck on “Setting up your Mac”? Try this

 Let's look at solutions for those annoying times when you encounter a "Setting up your Mac" message in the middle of a software update.
-Lately, this messages often appears when people update to macOS Catalina.
+Lately, these messages often appear when people update the macOS.

-If you see “Setting up your Mac” message
+If you see the "Setting up your Mac" message

 First off, don't panic and restart your Mac.

-Software updates don't always go smoothly, especially when it’s a whole new operating system being installed.
-But when an update seems to be taking too long, it’s perhaps time to do a basic system check, and reset System Management Controller (SMC) to fix the problem.
+Software updates don't always go smoothly, especially when a whole new operating system is installed.
+But when an update seems to be taking too long, it’s perhaps time to do a basic system check and reset System Management Controller (SMC) to fix the problem.

 1. Reset SMC on your Mac

 SMC stands for System Management Controller, part of your Mac's hardware.
 It oversees memory management, battery, keyboard lights, and other vital settings.
 Though not a routine operation, resetting SMC, when used with caution, may set your Mac back to normal condition.

 How to reset SMC on Macs with non-removable batteries

 Most modern Macs don't include many, if any, moving parts.
 Therefore, most MacBook Air and Pros don't have removable batteries, unlike older models.
 So to solve this particular error, you need to do the following: